When VPNs Fail

 Real-World Leak Scenarios.

 You flip the switch, the app turns green, and you think you are invisible.
 But what if the tunnel collapses?
 When a VPN fails, it usually happens silently.
-One second you are encrypted in London; the next, your real IP address is broadcasting your location to every website you visit.
-Let's look at exactly how this happens.
+One second you are protected behind a VPN exit point in London; the next, your real IP address may be visible to websites, apps, or your ISP.
+Let's look at exactly how this happens and how to reduce the risk.

 The Anatomy of a Leak